Hanro50/MSMC/README.md

 This function is used to refresh account objects

 profile => Player profile.
 The same one you'd get from the callback function.
 This method only works with profiles gotten with msmc! callback => The callback that is fired on a successful login.
-It contains a mojang access token and a user profile updates => The URL needed to log in your user.
+It contains a Mojang’s access token and a user profile updates => The URL needed to log in your user.
 You need to send this to a web browser or something similar to that!
 MStoken => The MS token object
 ```ts